Updated 6/20/20 2:30 p.m.

 We recognize these are unprecedented times and circumstances, and campus operations are rapidly changing.
 The following will help clarify transportation and parking efforts to support essential UW, UW Health, and UW affiliate employees.

-Please stay tuned to covid19.wisc.edu for the most up-to-date campus information and related resources.
-Details are extremely fluid and may change multiple times a day.
+Campus is restricted to essential and certain approved operations, although planning for reopening has begun.
+Stay tuned to smartrestart.wisc.edu and covid19.wisc.edu for the most up-to-date campus information and related resources.
+Details are fluid and may change frequently.

 All Transportation Services office locations are closed as of March 18.
 Offices will be closed until campus directives state non-essential operations may reopen.